ggerganov/ggml/examples/mnist/README.md

 These are simple examples of how to use GGML for inferencing.
 The first example uses convolutional neural network (CNN), the second one uses fully connected neural network.

-## Environment setup and build the examples
+## Python environment setup and build the examples

 ```bash
 git clone https://github.com/ggerganov/ggml